-What’s interesting is that these happen with both new and experienced testers and we just keep following the same flawed processes never realizing that a few simple measures can fix things easily.
+What’s interesting is that these happen with both new and experienced testers and we just keep following the same flawed processes without realizing that a few simple measures can fix things easily.

-Let’s get to it and discuss each one in detail:
+Let’s get to it and discuss each one:

 #1) Composite Steps

-For instance, you are giving directions from Point A to point B: if you say that “Go to XYZ place and then to ABC” this is not going to make a lot of sense, because here we find ourselves thinking – “How do I get to XYZ in the first place”- instead starting with “Turn left from here and go 1 mile, then turn right on Rd. no 11 to arrive at XYZ” might achieve better results.
+For instance, you are giving directions from Point A to point B: if you say that “Go to XYZ place and then to ABC” this will not make sense, because here we ourselves think – “How do I get to XYZ in the first place”- instead of starting with “Turn left from here and go 1 mile, then turn right on Rd. no 11 to arrive at XYZ” might achieve better results.

-The exact same rules apply to tests and its steps as well.
+The same rules apply to tests and their steps as well.

-The following are my test steps (Note: I am only writing the steps and not all the other parts of the test like the expected result etc.)
+The following are my test steps (Note: We are only writing the steps and not all the other parts of the test like the expected result etc.)

 a.
 Launch Amazon.com